Neural-Arena-DAO/docs/whitepaper/tokenomics/mcap.md

 # Market cap

-With 21% of the total supply for sale, the market cap range, will be:
+With 21% of the total supply for sale, the market cap range will be:

 ### Circulating supply